ministryofjustice/manage-supervisions-design-history/app/posts/2021-09-06-activity-log-iteration.md

 There is also a relative date feature which will show ‘Today’ or ‘Yesterday’ rather than the date.

+### Ordering

+- Days are ordered newest first
+- Within a day, entries are ordered oldest first, ie as you read through the day it goes from morning to evening
+- If we implement pagination we should always show a full day and not split a day between pages
+- We might choose to put all system generated contacts at the end of the day

 ## Simplifying tags

 We were using tags to display: